compayser/cogmapoptimizer/examples/Example1/Example1_en.md

 ![Fig. 6](pics/xPic6.png)

 _Fig.
-6 ó Result of modeling the life cycle of a system modified according to the recommendation of the AI_
+6 ‚Äî Result of modeling the life cycle of a system modified according to the recommendation of the AI_

 ## 4 Solution obtained by the new version of AI algorithms (2023)

 In order to confirm the performance of new AI algorithms, a cognitive model of the subject area under study was created similar to that described above.
-The parameters of the cognitive map (the weights of vertices and edges) are described in the form of discrete random variables: the main (most probable value) value is taken from the old model, additional (less probable) values imitate the pluralism of opinions of experts involved in evaluating the model, introducing some ìnoiseî, which tilts the value up and down and creates a distribution of the random variable.
+The parameters of the cognitive map (the weights of vertices and edges) are described in the form of discrete random variables: the main (most probable value) value is taken from the old model, additional (less probable) values imitate the pluralism of opinions of experts involved in evaluating the model, introducing some ‚Äúnoise‚Äù, which tilts the value up and down and creates a distribution of the random variable.

 Otherwise, the resulting cognitive map is similar to the initial map presented above (Fig. 7).